xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 {--------------------------------------------------------------}
 ```

-Have you noticed that the "uses" line in our main program keeps
+Have you noticed that the `uses` line in our main program keeps
 getting longer?
 That's OK.
 In the final version, the main program
 will only call procedures in our parser, so its use clause will
 only have a couple of entries.
 But for now, it's probably best to